munizmom/gdaphen/README.md

 Gdaphen provides an environment with functions to perform:

-1. Pre-processing functions to aid in shaping the input data are stored in the **module preProcessing**.
+1. Pre-processing functions to aid in shaping the input data .
+Stored in the **module preProcessing**.
-2. Statistical analyses **module analysis**
+2. Statistical analyses.
+Stored in the **module analysis**
-3. Visualizations or plotting of the analytical results in the **module visualization**
+3. Visualizations or plotting functions.
+Stored in the **module visualization**

 - Note: Please take also a look at the examples provided.
-They provide further help in preprocessing, assigning specific colours to the variables or observations or give you examples of how to impute missing values.
+These examples provide further help in pre-processing, assigning specific colours to the variables or observations or give you examples of how to impute missing values.

 ## Closer look into gdaphen functions